facebook/react/docs/docs/tutorial.md

 });
 ```

 Note that we have passed some data from the parent `CommentList` component to the child `Comment` components.
 For example, we passed *Pete Hunt* (via an attribute) and *This is one comment* (via an XML-like child node) to the first `Comment`.
-Data passed from parent to children components is called **props**, short for properties.
+As noted above, the `Comment` component will access these 'properties' through `this.props.author`, and `this.props.children`.

 ### Adding Markdown